 Sometimes known as auditory vertigo, Meniere’s disease is a medical condition that affects the inner ear.

 The inner ear, or the labyrinth, contains a fluid called endolymph.
 The fluid stimulates receptors that help the brain to gauge its position and movement, thus helping with balance.
-In Meniere’s disease, there is a build-up of this fluid in the labyrinth, resulting in a variety of symptoms.
+While the exact cause is unknown, in Meniere’s disease, there is a build-up of this fluid in the labyrinth, resulting in a variety of symptoms.

-Approximately 615,000 people in the United States have Meniere’s disease, with doctors diagnosing a further 45,000 cases each year.
+Approximately 615,000 people in the United States have Meniere’s disease, with doctors diagnosing 45,000 cases each year.

 Meniere’s Disease Symptoms

 - Nausea and vomiting

 These symptoms can come on suddenly in episodes that last anywhere between a few minutes and several hours.
 Sometimes a person will lose their balance, resulting in falls.